 The festive season is around the corner.
-With Dussehra, Diwali, and Christmas knocking our doors, we are all excited to avail exclusive discounts and sale items in almost every eCommerce store.
+With Dussehra, Diwali, and Christmas knocking on our doors, we are all excited to avail exclusive discounts and sale items in almost every eCommerce store.
 On the other hand, the eCommerce store owner has to face considerable inventory fluctuations during the holiday season.
 Businesses often come across a seasonal effect on the sale of goods, especially during the festive season.
 This kind of inventory, which is in high demand at particular times of the year, is what we call seasonal merchandise.

 In this article, we will dive deeper into the concept of seasonal inventory and how one should manage it effectively, so it has minimal impact on the business.

 What is Seasonal Inventory – Definition

-As the name suggests, seasonal inventory is the stock with an irregular demand throughout the year.
+Seasonal inventory is the stock with an irregular demand throughout the year.
 It has its highs and lows during the year’s specific times.
 Let us take an example to understand this better.

 The festive season comprising Raksha Bandhan, Dussehra, Diwali, and many more festivals, is the primary driver of seasonal inventory in India.
 All eCommerce stores, selling almost anything and everything, including gift items, apparel, home decor items, etc., see a significant rise in demand during this season.

 On the other hand, eCommerce stores also witness a drop in sales during other specific times in the year, such as Shradh in India.
 During Shradh, Indians prefer not to purchase any products leading to a dip in demand for online shopping.
-However, the former case is much more common in India than the latter.
+However, the former case is much more common in India than in the latter.

 Please note that NOT ALL PRODUCTS ARE SEASONAL!

 Few items see a consistent demand throughout the year, some of the best examples being food items, alcoholic beverages, personal care products, etc. These items will not come under seasonal inventory.
 People never stop buying food items or alcohol but may buy them according to the season.